 ALSO READHDFC Bank awaits farm loan waiver details after higher Q1 provisions HDFC Bank net up 20%, but NPAs spoil the show HDFC Bank Q1 net up 20% at Rs 3,893 cr on strong revenue growth HDFC Bank looks at refinancing to build corporate loan book 8 out of 10 most valued companies lose Rs 82,653 cr in market cap

+HDFC Bank today said it aims to transform lives in 1,000 villages by March 2019 as part of its corporate social responsibility (CSR).
 Under the Holistic Rural Development Programme (HRDP), the bank has already empowered 750 deprived villages across the country in the last two-and-half years.
 The latest village in this chain is Umpathaw in the state.
 "The bank has a board mandate to cover 1,000 such villages by March 2019.